 Keep track of which software programs you use or have installed.
 REAL!

-This is quite simply one of the easiest ways to protect your small business from a data breach.
+This is quite simply one of the easiest ways to protect your business from a data breach.
 When odd popups, emails or ads appear, you can narrow down quickly which to investigate further if you know which software to expect to update on occasion.

 Don’t rely whole heartedly on your security software to catch fake software notifications.